 Also, we have never been able to keep this sectional together.
 The portion of the sectional with the sleeper seems to sit lower.
 The pictures show this as well.
 The other night, my 6' tall husband sat on it, and his knees came up to his chest.
 He thinks the structure has failed.

-NEW ROPCHELLE, CONNECTICUT -- Cheap product cheaply made never ever buy Ashley furniture no matter how good the product may look or the deal may sound, I thought I was dealing with a genuine furniture company only to realize I was not.
-While passing by an Ashley store in New Rochelle we thought of doing some window shopping and ended up buying two sofas though we already had a beautiful leather sofa set, the sales person one Mr. Mendez who was an excellent person very professional and helpful who closed the deal he even sold us on the extra 5 year warranty making a special mention that ASHLEY FURNITURE STANDS BEHIND ALL ITS PRODUCT.
+NEW ROPCHELLE, CONNECTICUT -- Cheap product, cheaply made.
+Never ever buy Ashley furniture no matter how good the product may look or the deal may sound.
+I thought I was dealing with a genuine furniture company only to realize I was not.
+While passing by an Ashley store in New Rochelle we thought of doing some window shopping and ended up buying two sofas though we already had a beautiful leather sofa set.
+The salesperson one Mr. ** who was an excellent person very professional and helpful, who closed the deal - he even sold us on the extra 5 year warranty making a special mention that ASHLEY FURNITURE STANDS BEHIND ALL ITS PRODUCT.

-Remember I started my complains within the first six seven months of my purchase and now have been living with it for 2 years I even invited Mr. Mendez to visit my house an see the problem first hand but that did not happen (maybe company policy).
-But in short stay away from Ashley furniture the furniture stinks their customer support stinks (not at all professional - very rude – talking down at you attitude) the only silver lining are the sales people but that I think goes with the territory.
-ASHLEY STORE I AM SORRY I VISITED YOU.
+Remember I started my complaints within the first six seven months of my purchase and now have been living with it for 2 years.
+I even invited Mr. ** to visit my house and see the problem first hand but that did not happen (maybe company policy).
+But in short stay away from Ashley furniture.
+The furniture stinks, their customer support stinks (not at all professional - very rude – talking down at you attitude).
+The only silver lining are the salespeople but that I think goes with the territory.
+ASHLEY STORE, I AM SORRY I VISITED YOU.